-Is the therapy guaranteed to work?
+Is phobia therapy guaranteed to work?

 It will work if you do your part by doing any homework tasks which we have agreed in the session.
 Basically you have a “comfort zone” where you’re right away from the subject of your phobia, and you also have a “horror zone” where it’s just unbearable and you have to get away no matter what.
 In between these zones are the situations where you’re not comfortable but you can stand it.
 The purpose of therapy is to enlarge your comfort zone by gradually pushing out into the “in-between” zone.
 The goal of therapy is for the “horror zone” to disappear completely.
 So for instance, if you were afraid needles, it is not necessary for you to enjoy having blood tests or injections.
 Our goal would rather be that you can tolerate the needle without being anxious beforehand or upset during the procedure, just seeing it as something that needs doing.
 Pushing out into the middle zone requires leaving your comfort zone, and hypnosis will make this much easier by helping you control your emotional reactions, thoughts, and imagination.
 So it does require some effort on your part.